KiruyaMomochi/wsa-tools/README.md

 ### Is there any easier way to change content of a installed Packaged App

-You can ignore Access Control by [DavidXanatos/IgnoreACLs](https://github.com/DavidXanatos/IgnoreACLs).
+You can ignore Access Control by [NyaMisty/IgnoreACLs](https://github.com/NyaMisty/IgnoreACLs).
 But your computer may in risk, so take care of it.

+- The original repo [DavidXanatos/IgnoreACLs](https://github.com/DavidXanatos/IgnoreACLs) may have issues with Windows 11.